srinivas7707/IMDB_EC2_S3_RDS/README.md

 * select the Free Tier connection
 * Select Publicly accessible as Yes so that we can connect from outside the VPC Network as well.
 * Note EndPoint name in the Connectivity&Security Tab which will be used a host-name in the Mysql Workbench

+<h3> Cloud-watch </h3>

+* You can watch the logs of Lambda event triggers in the AWS CloudWatch Service
+* Whenever an event is triggered Visit CloudWatch console , go to the Log Groups.
+* You Would find the Lambda function name and underneath you can watch the logs

 <h3> MySQL </h3>